-The artwork, created by Visual Arts Advisor and Curator Jacquiline Creswell, and Artist and Photographer Ash Mills, is an immersive photographic installation, sharing the familiar story of the Nativity in the style of a renaissance tableau.
+The artwork, created by Visual Arts Advisor and Curator Jacquiline Creswell and Artist and Photographer Ash Mills, is a large-scale photographic installation, sharing the familiar story of the Nativity in the style of a renaissance tableau.

 Characters in the scene were drawn from local organisations, charities and medical services and paired symbolically to the roles within the Nativity, with angels acting as guardians of health and wellbeing; shepherds as providers of food and resources; the Magi as people who have learned from experience and are now leaders of their community.